-An- Scope Meaning nota- tion Entity y Class Declares a class as an Entity.
-Value DKC:jasst Declares a class as a Value Object, allowing the persistence framework to reuse an existing object if one exists. @var Vari- Is used to detect the type a variable has. able Transie Mati- Makes the persistence framework ignore the variable.
+An- Scope Meaning nota- tion Entity Class Declares a class as an Entity.
+Value DKC:jasst Declares a class as a Value Object, allowing the persistence framework to reuse an existing object if one exists. @var Vari- Is used to detect the type a variable has. able Transi Mati - Makes the persistence framework ignore the variable.
 Neither will it's value be persisted, able nor will it be touched during reconstitution.
-Ident Wari- Marks the variable as being relevant for determining the identity of an object in the Marks the variable as being relevant for determining the identity of an object in the domain. able Lazy Class, When reconstituting the value of this property will be loaded only when the property is used.
+Ident it V ari- Marks the variable as being relevant for determining the identity of an object in the domain. able Lazy Class, When reconstituting the value of this property will be loaded only when the property is used.
 Vari- Note: This is only supported for properties of type \SplObjectStorage and objects able (marked with Lazy in their source code, see below).